Linktree Turns Creator Identity Into Strategy With New AI-Powered Creator Index

 The shift is subtle but important.
 Identity becomes more than a label.
 It becomes an input.
 Insights become more than metrics.
 They become recommendations.

-Put together, Linktree is building something closer to a creator operating system than a link hub.
+Together, these features point to something bigger.
+Linktree is building something closer to a creator operating system than a link hub, where identity and data both feed into decision-making.

 Why this Shift Matters?